 Strengthening Private Sector R&D

-- America’s biopharmaceutical industry is the global leader in medical innovation, with more than 300 new medicines approved by the Food and Drug Administration in the last decade.
+- America’s biopharmaceutical industry is the global leader in medical innovation, with more than 500 new medicines approved by the Food and Drug Administration since 2000.
 (PhRMA)

 Examples of private sector advocacy topics:

 - collaborative action to promote access and affordability without sacrificing fast-paced medical progress.